noahjahn/docker-workshop/docs/python.md

   pip-local:
 ```

 Create the bin directory as well as two shell scripts that help us wrap running `pip` and any command in the python container service.
-The shell scripts need to be executable and we can make symlinks to them in the root of the `django` directory.
+The shell scripts need to be executable, and we can make symlinks to them in the root of the `django` directory.

 ```shell
 mkdir -p bin